 Think of the money.

-And so giving someone your time is one of the biggest sacrifices you can make and one of the most important things you can ever give.
-Sure, it can be frustrating and inconvenient but loneliness is a terrible (and sometimes even fatal) epidemic these days.
+And so giving someone your time is one of the biggest sacrifices you can make, and one of the most important things you can ever give.
+Sure, it can be frustrating and inconvenient but loneliness is a terrible (and sometimes even fatal) epidemic our world.

 The reason that ‘everyone has a story to tell’ is so clichéd is because it is so very true.
 Equally true is the fact that even people with thousands of friends, followers, and fans on social media often don’t have anyone they can actually just talk to.
 We all need that person though, you know it yourself.